 Important Features of an Exercise Bike

 - Adjustable Handlebars and Saddles: Most bikes let you adjust the handlebars and seats, but the amount of adjustability varies.
-This isn’t so important to people of average height, but can really matter to short people and tall people.
-Also, there’s variation in the grip types and stances that handlebar designs support.
+This can make a huge difference to particularly short or tall riders.
+There’s also variation in the grip styles and stances supported by various handlebar designs.
 This can be especially important to competitive cyclists who want to replicate the feel of outdoor training.

 - Entertainment: Some of the most popular exercise bikes provide distractions from exercise.
-They have sound systems, web browsers, tablet computer holders and/or magazine racks.
+They have sound systems, web browsers, tablet computer holders, and/or magazine racks.
 NordicTrack bikes are good examples of machines built to include entertainment.

-- Wireless Heart Rate Monitors: Getting an accurate pulse reading can help you exercise much more efficiently.
+- Wireless Heart Rate Monitors: Getting an accurate pulse reading can help you exercise more efficiently.
 Tracking your heart rate over time is a great way to assess your fitness progress too.
 The best exercise bikes have wireless heart rate receivers.
 Usually the required chest strap is sold separately.
-Cheaper non-wireless pulse readings are provided on exercise bikes at all price points.
+Cheaper, non-wireless pulse readings are provided on exercise bikes at all price points.
 These tend to be inaccurate.

 - Good Pedals: On cheaper exercise bikes, pedals are often a problem.
 They are among the first parts to break.
 Exercise bike pedals usually have toe cages and/or toe straps.
 Some are oversized, letting people reposition their feet during exercise.
 Others are made especially for clip-in cycling shoes and are interchangeable with those from road bikes.

 - Water Bottle Holders: Most exercise bikes have water bottle holders.
-These are a simple yet much-appreciated feature.
+An obvious, yet much-appreciated feature.

-- Resistance Type: The main types of exercise bike resistance are mechanical and magnetic.
-A well-made magnetic resistance system would be more durable and operate more quietly than one using a mechanical system.
+- Resistance Type: The main types of resistance are mechanical and magnetic.
+A well-made magnetic resistance system is more durable and operates more quietly than a mechanical system.
 Mechanical resistance involves parts of the machine touching, which creates friction that will wear down the components over time.
 Magnetic resistance (aka eddy current resistance) involves no physical contact between parts.
-Some people prefer mechanical systems though.
-These systems more often let the rider control tension with a knob (instead of digitally with buttons), so they have infinite options instead of being restricted to 20 or so discrete resistance levels.
+Some people do prefer mechanical systems though.
+These systems let the rider control tension with a knob, so they offer infinite resistance options instead of being restricted to 20 or so discrete levels of resistance.
 An example of a spin bike with mechanical resistance is the low-priced Schwinn IC2, which uses felt brake pads.
-The popular Keiser M3 spin bikes, which cost more, use magnetic resistance.
-A few exercise bikes we’ve reviewed use air resistance.
-The rider pedals against the flow of air from a fan.
+The popular Keiser M3 spin bikes (which cost more) use magnetic resistance.
+A few rare bikes use air resistance, which has the rider pedal against the flow of air from a fan.
 This is very smooth and can adapt to any fitness level.
 However, air bikes aren’t as quiet as magnetic resistance bikes.